ShikhSh/Learnings/DL-basics.md

 # Sequence to Sequence Translation:
+### Auto-regressive models:
+  - Models which predict future on the basis of past (output of the model is fed into it again)

 ### Language Modeling:
   - Given N-1 words, predict the Nth word
   - Actually predicts a probability distribution over the whole Vocabulary for the next word